m-clare/boston-map/docs/index.md

 This visual combines data from the Boston Buildings Inventory with 2022 parcel data for mapping purposes.
 Color coding is based on the building type (e.g. Single Family Home).

-Hover over a property to display its information and potential envelope retrofit solutions (e.g. "insulate attic").
+Click on a property to display its information and potential envelope retrofit solutions (e.g. "insulate attic").
 On mobile, you will need to touch a marker with your finger directly, and pinch to zoom in.

 ```js
 import { hud } from "./components/hud.js";